Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Loading.md

     StyleManager.Instance.RegisterStyle("CustomLoading", null, typeof(YourNameSpace.CustomLoadingStyle));
     ```

-3. Use your custom style to create a loading instance:
+3. Use your custom style to create a Loading instance:

     ```cs
     utilityBasicLoading = new Loading("CustomLoading");